List of returning characters in Kamen Rider Zi-O: Darkroaches

 Darkroaches (ダークローチ, Dākurōchi) are cockroach-like Undead grunts that serve as extensions of the Stone of Sealing that manifested once Hajime became the sole remaining Undead in the Battle Fight in 2004.
 After Kenzaki became another Joker however, the Darkroaches vanished since the Battle Fight was put into a stalemate.

 The Darkroaches return in 2019 when Another Blade absorbed Kazuma and Hajime's Joker essence into herself and became a Joker, appearing from the Stone of Sealing in the Joker's form before they were permanently destroyed after Zi-O Trinity defeated Another Blade.

 Kamen Rider Hibiki

 Kamen Rider Hibiki

-Kamen Rider Hibiki (仮面ライダー響鬼, Kamen Raidā Hibiki), aka Hitoshi Hidaka (日高仁志, Hidaka Hitoshi) or simply Hibiki (ヒビキ), is a seasoned Oni of the Takeshi organization with a strong sense of ethics and believes in constantly training oneself to keep up their strength.
+Kamen Rider Hibiki (仮面ライダー響鬼, Kamen Raidā Hibiki), a.k.a.
+Hitoshi Hidaka (日高仁志, Hidaka Hitoshi) or simply Hibiki (ヒビキ), is a seasoned Oni of the Takeshi organization with a strong sense of ethics and believes in constantly training oneself to keep up their strength.
 At some point between 2006 and 2019, Hidaka retired from being an Oni and passed the mantle of "Hibiki" to his apprentice and successor, Kyosuke.

 During the events of Heisei Generations Forever and Over Quartzer, a past version of Hibiki joined forces with the Heisei Kamen Riders to combat Tid and the Quartzers' forces respectively.

 Instead of being reprised by Shigeki Hosokawa (細川 茂樹, Hosokawa Shigeki), Kamen Rider Hibiki appears in non-speaking roles in both films.